divaprotocol/oracles/README.md

 * `expiryDate` will be renamed to `expiryTime`

 # Settlement process in DIVA
+DIVA protocol expects one value input following pool expiration.
+The purpose of this specification is to describe how data providers can access the relevant data.

-Refer to our [gitbook](https://app.gitbook.com/s/HZJ0AbZj1fc1i5a58eEE/oracles/oracles-in-diva) to learn about oracles and the settlement process in DIVA.
+Refer to our [gitbook](https://app.gitbook.com/s/HZJ0AbZj1fc1i5a58eEE/oracles/oracles-in-diva) for more details about oracles and the settlement process in DIVA.

 # DIVA Queries
 Pool parameters are stored at the time of pool creation and can be queried in the following two ways:
 1. DIVA smart contract via the `getPoolParameters` function
 1. DIVA subgraph

-The specifications for both ways are provided below.
+The specifications for both are provided below.

 ### DIVA Smart contract
 To query pool parameters from the smart contract, call the following function using the `poolId` (incremental unsigned integer) as argument: